JesseSipari/HoldYerHorses/README.md

 ## What next?

 The project could be expanded to recognize other types of cards or to recognize cards in real-world conditions.
 Another next step is to adapt the model to detect cards from a specific game.
-Skills in image processing and deep learning would be useful for this.

 ## Acknowledgments